Adventures in a Messy Life

 This is an older’s picture, that I didn’t update with new logo, I’m lazy sometimes

 Honestly, that’s going to depend on how old they are?
 Again, we’ve got several different Bible storybooks for them and at different ages, I’ve read them to the kids.
-I’m going to split this up into Toddler, Preschooler/Early Elementary, Reading on their own.****
+I’m going to split this up into Toddler, Preschooler/Early Elementary, and Reading on their own.****

 TODDLER CHILDREN’S BIBLES